datacarpentry/cloud-genomics/_episodes/04-which-cloud.md

 ---
-title: "Which Cloud for my data?"
+title: "Which Cloud Platform for my data?"
 teaching: 10
 exercises: 20
 questions: